 The Travels of John Prideaux, his wife Jane and son Arthur John in 1900.
 Portland to New York.
 April 28th Left Portland, Oregon on 9.15 train a.m. by way of Pendleton.
 Arrive opposite Lyle Wash at 12.15 am.
 Colored waiter just passed through car calling out first call for lunch.
 We have just had our […]

 The journal is the property of Pamela Prideaux of Portland, Oregon and her family.
 I have permission to copy it here and allow some fascinating insights into the means of travel in the year 1900.
 Pamela is the granddaughter of George Prideaux who stayed behind in Portland while his parents, John and Jane (Mamma) and […]

 This edition of An Baner Kernewek features The Blood of the Lyon Men from Cornish Prideaux Ghost Stories.

-Daphne du Maurier (1907 – 1989) and her Cornish properties.
-Dame Daphne du Maurier, Lady Browning, DBE, first saw Fowey in 1923 while descending Bodinnick Hill during a search for a holiday home with her parents.
-The family had taken many holidays in Cornwall and Daphne had always enjoyed them but secretly hoped that if […]
+Daphne du Maurier (1907 – 1989) and her Cornish homes.
+Dame Daphne du Maurier, Lady Browning, DBE, first saw Fowey in 1923 while descending Bodinnick Hill during a search for a holiday home with her mother and sisters.
+The family had taken several holidays in Cornwall and Daphne had always enjoyed them but secretly hoped […]

 Tywardreath Priory There is no current visible trace of Tywardreath Priory.
 There have been recent attempts by the local people of Tywardreath to find it again using modern means.
 But it has been so flattened and all top stones and other artefacts taken away over the centuries, that discovery is difficult.
 A gentleman of the […]